 Enloe High School’s first Charity Ball, founded by Rachel Escobar, was hosted in 2004.
 In an effort to connect students to their community through service and individual talents, student council members put together the ball along with a silent auction.
 The outcome was tremendous as over $10,000 was donated to Haven House, a program out of Wake County that provides services for at-risk youth and their families.

-Find out more about Urban Ministries here!
+Find out more about Haven House Services here!